THE CLIENT’S PERSPECTIVE

 A quick organizational ramp-up brought growing pains to the FDA Office of Management’s new Management Services (MS) division.
 Created to provide oversight and administrative services for 25 FDA offices that had been administering such services internally, the new MS division was seeking a clear structure, role, goals, and success metrics.
 As MS leaders looked to the horizon, they wondered whether the MS division should continue growing to become a truly centralized administrative office for all of FDA or concentrate on providing a few select services.

-Eagle Hill Consulting began an organizational assessment in September 2016 to clarify MS’s role and purpose; identify customer’s needs and MS service gaps; and provide recommendations for an organizational structure and process improvements that would help the division meet its aspirations.
+Eagle Hill Consulting began an organizational assessment to clarify MS’s role and purpose; identify customer’s needs and MS service gaps; and provide recommendations for an organizational structure and process improvements that would help the division meet its aspirations.

 A NEW VIEW